Chicago, Burlington and Quincy 4963: Private ownership and legal disputes

-In 1967, Railroad Club of Chicago member Richard "Dick" Jensen purchased No. 4963 to add to his growing locomotive collection.
+In 1967, Railroad Club of Chicago member Richard Jensen purchased No. 4963 to add to his growing locomotive collection.
 He moved the O-1A to the Chicago and Western Indiana Railroad's (C&WI) 47th Street Roundhouse outside of Dearborn Station in Chicago for storage, having already reached a lease agreement with the railroad's president, Robert McMillian.
 Jensen planned to restore No. 4963 to operating condition for use in excursion service, and he relied on ticket sales from excursion trains powered by Grand Trunk Western 5629 to fund its overhaul.